 - · Since management rights reverted to Council in 2014, the direction was to focus on financial performance which limited the effectiveness of the management of the Stadium.
-Now that Council amalgamation is embedded, Council's focus has turned to reinvigorating the Stadium's strategic direction. - The opportunities for scale in operations is challenged by the Stadium's status as a stand-alone venue (i.e. not part of a privately owned or NSW Government owned group of stadia). - · For the Stadium to maintain its relevance to the region, the state and the nation it needs an anchor tenant and the obvious, and only available, option is the Central Coast Mariners.
-With around half of all events provided by the Mariners, the success of the venue is pinned on the longevity and performance of the club.
-If the club was to fold or move location, this would create a loss in revenue to the Stadium which would decrease funds available for ongoing maintenance and capital works.
-This loss would have a knock-on effect to the local economy (i.e. hospitality and accommodation) who also rely on the regular event days.
+Now that Council amalgamation is embedded, Council's focus has turned to reinvigorating the Stadium's strategic direction. - The opportunities for scale in operations is challenged by the Stadium's status as a stand-alone venue (i.e. not part of a privately owned or NSW Government owned group of stadia). - · For the Stadium to maintain its relevance to the region, it needs an anchor tenant.
+The Stadium does rely on the Central Coast Mariners.
+The Mariners are key to the success of the Stadium which attracts over a dozen home games for locals and spectators.
+This obviously has a positive impact to the surrounding areas and gives a boost to the local economy.
+Council will continue to work with the Mariners for a positive sustainable outcome.